 Consider these questions: Is a wall necessary to control immigration?
 Why hasn’t a similar wall been proposed for the US/Canada border?
 What other international walls can you think of, current or historic?
 Why were they built?
 Were they effective?

 Fact: The US Congress is considering a law that could provide a legal path to citizenship for undocumented people.
-Opponents of this proposed law believe it is equal to rewarding bad behavior.
+Those against this proposed law believe it is equal to rewarding bad behavior.

 Consider these questions: What should law enforcement officers do if they find an undocumented person living or working in the US?
 Does your answer change if the person found has been in the US for a month?
 A year?
 Ten years?